petermg/TheOcularMigraineMCP/README.md

 ### Answer:
 This happens when the application has not been installed correctly and thus not having the proper permissions granted each of the 3 times it should have been.
 The solution is the UNINSTALL the application, REBOOT your headset then carefully following the [installation instructions](#installation) exactly.

+### Question:
+Where can I find support?

+### Answer:
+You can find support Support on my [Discord Server](https://discord.gg/PPgbApG), or on [The Ocular Migraine sub on Reddit](https://www.reddit.com/r/TheOcularMigraine/), or better yet post an issue here on [GitHub](https://github.com/petermg/TheOcularMigraineMCP/issues).
 ##